-UPDATED: It’s been a few years now, but when Danica Patrick announced she was divorcing after seven years of marriage, headlines screamed about the seven-year itch —also known as a period of marital boredom that is accompanied by an increased likelihood for infidelity.
+It’s been a few years now, but when Danica Patrick announced she was divorcing after seven years of marriage, headlines screamed about the seven-year itch —also known as a period of marital boredom that is accompanied by an increased likelihood for infidelity.
+It’s often cited as one of the big reasons for divorce.

 The term was made famous by Marilyn Monroe’s 1955 film The Seven Year Itch.
 Digging into the genesis of the phrase uncovers that the magic number seven might be more coincidence than a proven fact.